Uberspace/manual/source/background-network.rst

 networking for its containers.
 This gives them their own ``veth_...`` interface and funnily enough, their own loopback / ``127.0.0.1``.
 Connections to the out are then NATed, direct, raw TCP or UDP connections from the internet are supported on high ports.
-See :ref:`basics ports <firewallports>` to learn how to set this up.
+See :doc:`basics ports <basics-ports>` to learn how to set this up.

 .. note::